Kaatorii/moviedb-playlist/README.md

 ## Description

 A school project for IU University of Applied Science - movie database fetcher, watchlist application with user login.
+Please read file extra_instruction in zip folder for more instructions

 ## Setup